selfage/bundler_cli/README.md

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides an opinionated bundling tools for developing frontend and backend in TypeScript, especially single page applications (SPAs), powered by `browserify` and `uglify-js`.
 See sections below for each sub-command and see [commander](https://www.npmjs.com/package/commander) if you are not sure about CLI syntax.

-Note that despite TypeScript can compile with various options, we expect you to set `module` to `commonjs` and `moduleResolution` to `node`, due to the use of `browserify`.
+Note that despite TypeScript can compile with various options, we expect you to set `"module": "commonjs"` and `"moduleResolution": "node"`, due to the use of `browserify`.

 ## Bundle